 Avoid A Mess

 When you can’t get any more wine out of the carpet, pour a small amount of cold water onto the stain.
-This will help to dilute the remains of the wine that may have dried.
+This will help dilute the remaining wine that may have dried.

 You must use cold water on newly spilled wine as hot water could cause it to set.
-On the contrary, if the stain is old or dried, hot water works best at dissolving the wine (1).
+On the contrary, if the stain is old or dried, hot water best dissolves the wine (1).

-Fold the cloth in sections and blot using one at a time.
+Fold the cloth into sections and blot using one at a time.
 Keep wetting and blotting until there’s no more color visible on the cloth.

 Once the color of the stain is gone, use a dry cloth or paper towel to blot up excess moisture.
 When the area is dry, you’re finished.